isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(3) Embed Integrated Apps.md

 </tbody>
 </table>

-<h2 class="section-title">Request for Websites to be Whitelisted</h2>
+<h2 class="section-title">Issues Reporting for Integrated Apps</h2>
 <hr>
-<p>If you would like SLS to consider a website for whitelisting, please&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>, stating the URL(s) to be whitelisted (please give the full URL) and the purpose of the website.
-Before doing so, please check that the terms of use of the website allow for embedding into external sites such as SLS. </p>
+<p>If you encounter any issues when trying to embed an integrated App, please&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>.
+Otherwise, please reach out the App's helpdesk directly though the contact number or email information found within the App's Details card.</p>